 The workout does require a signed waiver – owners said non-members should arrive early to fill out.
 The business is accepting RSVP’s on its Facebook page, but is taking drop-ins.
 More information on CrossFit Involve, including hours and contact information, can be found on their website.

-“We just want to do our part being so close to it, Patton said.Grab the FREE WDTN News App for iPhone or Android.
+“We just want to do our part being so close to it, Patton said.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.